d-lim/d-lim.github.io/_posts/2016-01-23-indigo-jekyll-theme.markdown

 Moving forward, the following approaches can be explored to improve the accuracy of our predictions:
 * Use a regression ANN model to predict destinations
 * Include more features, such as holiday, weather, driver and passenger information
 * Use of deep learning models such as Sequence to Sequence Recursive Neural Nets and LSTMs, and other machine learning models, such as Hidden Markov Model and Karman filters to predict the path taken up to the destination
+* Utilise Hadoop and Apache Spark architecture for scalability

 ---